Updated: May 19, 2023

 To make micro goals effective, make them SMART goals so you have a realistic and clear framework to measure against, Oppelt recommends.
 SMART goals are:

 After you're done defining goals, write them down and develop a plan you can use.
 Research by Gail Matthews at Dominican University in San Rafael, California, found that people who wrote their goals down accomplished significantly more than those who did not.

 When you develop your future plans after college, create realistic timelines and include a Plan B, but be cautious about firming up your plans too much.

-"Life happens, and a rigid timeline could derail progress if a milestone isn't met and you are too hard on yourself," says Joshua D. Walker, director of career development at Centenary University in Hackettstown, New Jersey.
+"Life happens, and a rigid timeline could derail progress if a milestone isn't met and you are too hard on yourself," says Joshua D. Walker, former director of career development at Centenary University in Hackettstown, New Jersey.
 "Just stay focused on the end goal, and allow yourself some wiggle room when necessary."

 When you develop your plan, it can be helpful to reach out to other people.
 Janet Long, executive director of Career Design and Development at Widener University in Chester, Pennsylvania, recommends that recent graduates recruit a personal board of advisors.

-"The idea is to enlist a small number of individuals — three to five is ideal — who have a stake in your future success," she says.
+"The idea is to enlist a small number of individuals—three to five is ideal—who have a stake in your future success," she says.
 "These might include a college advisor with whom you remain connected, a supervisor you admired from a part-time work experience or internship, or even a favorite relative."
 Long suggests sharing your thoughts with the "board," and seeking candid feedback along the way pertaining to your goals and future plans after college.

 An integral part of any goal-oriented process is a regular check-in.
 This not only helps you ensure that you're heading in the right direction, but it also allows you to make any adjustments in order to reach your ultimate endgame.
 "Check-ins on progress are a great time to reassess goals and make sure that the original goal is still aligned with your short- and long-term needs," says Walker.